-Jobs meet the wage standard if they pay an average weekly wage that is at least equal to one hundred ten percent (110%) of the applicable average weekly wage for the county in which the jobs will be located, as computed by the Secretary of Commerce from data compiled by the Employment Security Commission Division of Employment Security for the most recent period for which data are available.
-The applicable average weekly wage is the lowest of the following: (i) the average wage for all insured private employers in the county, (ii) the average wage for all insured private employers in the State, and (iii) the average wage for all insured private employers in the county multiplied by the county income/wage adjustment factor.
+Jobs meet the wage standard if they pay an average weekly wage that is at least equal to one hundred ten percent (110%) of the applicable average weekly wage for the county in which the jobs will be located, as computed by the Secretary of Commerce from data compiled by the Employment Security Commission-Division of Employment Security for the most recent period for which data are available.
+The applicable average weekly wage is the lowest of the following: (i) the average wage for all insured private employers in the county, (ii) the average wage for all insured private employers in the county multiplied by the county income/wage adjustment factor.
 The county income/wage adjustment factor is the county income/wage ratio divided by the State income/wage ratio.
-The county income/wage ratio is average per capita income in the county divided by the annualized average wage for all insured private employers in the county.
-The State income/wage ratio is the average per capita income in the State divided by the annualized average wage for all insured private employers in the State.
+The county income/wage ratio is average per capita income in the county divided by the annualized average wage for all insured private employers in the State divided by the annualized average wage for all insured private employers in the State.
 The Department of Commerce must annually publish the wage standard for each county."